Getting retweeted is a great way to extend your influence online.

 You can message your friends with DM’s via twitter, with facebook, or even with good old email when asking for a retweet.

-3. Repeat your best Tweets
+3. Rewrite and Repeat Your Best Tweets

 If you worked hard on a blog post that you know deserves some attention don’t be afraid to tweet it out a few times.